Crystal2D/CrystalEngine/README.md

             // (Not required) How an object should be created "construction": "return new Example();",

-            // Arguments and properties settable on scene files "args": [
+            // (Not required) Arguments and properties settable on scene files "args": [
                 {
                     "name": "text",  // property name